 He was referred to Novant Health, where Miller’s pre-surgery evaluation revealed myocardial ischemia, which is reduced blood flow to the heart.
 It prevents the heart muscle from receiving enough oxygen.

 Suddenly, the aneurysm surgery had to be postponed because Miller’s heart was likely too weak to withstand it.
-Instead, Miller underwent triple bypass surgery in July 2018, as surgeon Dr. Philip Seibel of the Novant Health Heart & Vascular Institute in Charlotte, North Carolina, repaired his heart blockages.
+Instead, Miller underwent triple bypass surgery in July 2018.
 He spent a week recovering at Novant Health Presbyterian Medical Center.

 A month later, Novant Health vascular surgeon Dr. Rebecca Kelso fixed Miller’s aneurysm.